 Map of the travel route here: Sarawak Map (opens a new page)

 Day 1: Arrival in Kuching, Sarawak

 The Batang Ai area is home to the most significant population of wild orangutan in Sarawak.
-There are opportunities to spot pig-tailed macaques, hornbills and a variety of other birds as well.
-It may be humid and hot in the jungle but there is plenty of refreshing clear water as well.
-Swim in the waterfall or the river to cool off.
+There are opportunities to spot Pig-tailed macaques, Silver-leaf Monkeys, hornbills and a variety of other birds as well.
+It may be humid and hot in the jungle but there is plenty of refreshing clear water as well: swim in the waterfalls or the river to cool off.
 Many lowland bird species reside at Batang Ai: Garnet Pitta, Rail Babbler and Bulwer’s Pheasant.
 In the morning we will hike to the Enseluai Waterfall and meet the boatmen for a picnic and grilled lunch along the river.
 From the waterfall it is a 30-minute boat ride up river to Lubok Kasai.
 At this point, the river can be very shallow and at times we will need to walk in the river and push the boat.
 Lubok Kasai is a true jungle lodge, there is no electricity here, only beautiful nature.
 Everyone will have a private room and there is a shared bathroom.

 Day 10: Fly Home

 There will be a shuttle to the airport for flights back home.
 From Damai Beach it is about a 1-hour drive to the airport.